 Free Document Retention Policy Templates

 An effective policy ensures that the company protects sensitive data from unauthorized access and complies with any legal and regulatory requirements while also clearing its file cabinets.
-Every organization should invest in a clear and detailed policy regardless of their industry, whether it is a school, company, medical facility, etc.
+Every organization should invest in a clear and detailed plan regardless of their industry, whether it is a school, company, medical facility, etc.

 This article will educate you on what a document retention policy entails by discussing the components and procedures of creating a template for recording such protocols.

-What is a Document Retention Policy and Why it is Needed
+What is a Document Retention Policy, and Why is It Needed?

 A document retention policy is a set of guidelines on how physical and electronic documentation is managed (i.e., from creation, storage, and destruction) within an organization.